 Managed three major transit restructuring studies that encompassed the Westside, San Fernando Valley, and Downtown/Eastside involving over 2,000 vehicles.
 All three studies included comprehensive analysis of markets, unmet mobility needs, ridership, and operations and included market research surveys and an extensive outreach to stakeholders and the public.
 Each of the studies involved LACMTA, the City and County of Los Angeles, and various municipal transit operators.
-Recommendations involved changes to the overall bus network (modified grid/hub-and-integration of MTA with the municipal operators using tiered services and improvements to the efficient and effective and the introduction of high capacity bus transit were developed by TMD as an outgrowth of the Westside Study.
-Annual savings ranged from \$7M to \$20M for the various studies.
+Recommendations involved changes to the overall bus network (modified grid/hub-and-integration of MTA with the municipal operators using tiered service development.
+The LA Metro Rapid arterial BRT and the introduction of high capacity bus transit were developed by TMD as an outgrowth of the Westside Study.